Azincourt Energy (CVE:AAZ) Trading 50% Higher – Still a Buy?

-Shares of Azincourt Energy Corp.
-(CVE:AAZ – Get Free Report) traded up 50% on Thursday .
-The company traded as high as C$0.02 and last traded at C$0.02.
-310,000 shares were traded during mid-day trading, an increase of 7% from the average session volume of 289,732 shares.
+Azincourt Energy Corp.
+(CVE:AAZ – Get Free Report) shares were up 50% during mid-day trading on Thursday .
+The stock traded as high as C$0.02 and last traded at C$0.02.
+Approximately 310,000 shares traded hands during mid-day trading, an increase of 7% from the average daily volume of 289,732 shares.
 The stock had previously closed at C$0.01.

 Azincourt Energy Price Performance